andrew/ultimate-awesome/README.md

 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [awesome-http2](https://github.com/vigneshshanmugam/awesome-http2) - Collection of awesome things for HTTP/2.
 - [awesome-firebase-genkit](https://github.com/xavidop/awesome-firebase-genkit) - 🔥 List of Firebase Genkit talks, plugins, tools, examples & articles!
 Contributions welcome!.
-- [Awesome-VideoLLM-Papers](https://github.com/yyyujintang/Awesome-VideoLLM-Papers) - This repository compiles a list of papers related to Video LLM.
 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).
 - [awesome-eight](https://github.com/8percent/awesome-eight) - 😎 Awesome lists about interesting topics.
 - [awesome-netbeans](https://github.com/agarcialeon/awesome-netbeans) - List of resources, plugins and other contents for the Netbeans IDE.